South African mining sector braces for coronavirus lockdown

 Sibanye Stillwater SSWJ.J, the world's largest primary producer of platinum, and Anglo American Platinum AMSJ.J said they would comply with government measures but could not comment further at this stage.

-While miners try to quantify the financial impact from the crisis, the South Africa's mining minister is meeting mining and energy executives on Tuesday to consider how to execute the lockdown.
+While miners try to quantify the financial impact from the crisis, South Africa's mining minister was to meet mining and energy executives on Tuesday to consider how to execute the lockdown.

 Palladium prices XPD= surged as much as 12.7% on Tuesday for the biggest daily gain since 2000, spurred partly by concerns over supply.
 Spot gold XAU= and platinum XPT= also rose sharply.